Create a signature to validate a subscription offer using your private key.

 The result should be a Digital Encoding Rules (DER)-formatted binary value, which is the signature.

-Encode the Signature
+Validate Locally and Encode the Signature

 Respond to the app’s request for the signature over a secure connection, providing the encoded signature string, the